 Unitrends has releases many generations of models over its hardware history, and these models and systems, though most do support the current software releases, differ in feature specific support and hardware options, so the OS imaging media used for these appliances is periodically changed.

 In past years, specific image media by generation was used, and knowing the proper imaging media to use for a given appliance was somewhat complicated to determine.
-The divide between Cent OS 5 and 6 and now CentOS7 further complicated this matter.

 This article will clarify Unitrends logical generation gaps and the appropriate image media for each of these systems.